 EXCEPTION: If the Form 6000 is withdrawn, invalid, or voided, the prior beneﬁciary designation on ﬁle with KRS is reinstated until changed by the member.

-You must include either a copy of your birth certificate or Kentucky driver's license with the form if you have not previously provided a copy to the KRS office.
+You must include either a copy of your birth certificate, driver's license, or passport with the form if you have not previously provided a copy to the KRS office.
+Please contact us for other acceptable forms of verification.

 Beneficiary's Birth Certificate